BHAC-QGP: three-dimensional MHD simulations of relativistic heavy-ion collisions, II. Application to Au-Au collisions: Formalism

-Here, $a$ accounts for the proper quantum statistics of particles species $i$: $a = -1$ for bosons, $a = +1$ for fermions, and $a = 0$ for Boltzmann particles.
-The factor $p^{\nu} u_{\nu}\!\left(x\right)$ represents the energy of the particle in the local rest frame, boosted to the observer's frame by the fluid four-velocity $u^{\mu}$, while $\beta(x) := 1/T(x)$ is the inverse temperature.
+Here, $a_i$ accounts for the proper quantum statistics of particles species $i$: $a_i = -1$ for bosons, $a_i = +1$ for fermions, and $a_i = 0$ for Boltzmann particles.
+The factor $-p_i^{\nu} u_{\nu}\!\left(x\right)$, where $u^{\nu}(x)$ is the fluid four-velocity, represents the energy of the particle in the local rest frame (the sign accounts for our choice of metric), while $\beta(x) := 1/T(x)$ is the inverse temperature.
 The fluid four-velocity, the temperature, and the chemical potential on the freeze-out hypersurface are obtained from the hydrodynamical calculation.
-Dividing Eq.\ (\ref{CooperFrye1}) by the Lorentz-invariant momentum-space measure $d^3p/E_i$ yields the Cooper-Frye formula for particle species $i$:
+Taking the differential of Eq.\ (\ref{CooperFrye1}) with respect to the Lorentz-invariant momentum-space measure $\mathrm{d}^3p/p_i^0$ yields the Cooper-Frye formula for particle species $i$:

 Evaluating Eq.\ (\ref{CooperFrye3}) requires finding the location of the hypersurface $\Sigma$ and its normal on a discrete grid, which can be achieved by a simple comparison: A cell $i$ contains part of the hypersurface if its temperature $T_i$ fulfills the following inequality: